tichelmorres/btop-solarized-osaka-theme/README.md

 ---

-*Thanks for using btop-solarized-osaka-theme — feel free to open issues or PRs for fixes, additions, or theme variants.*
+*Thanks for using btop-solarized-osaka-theme.
+Feel free to open issues or PRs for fixes, additions, or theme variants.*